asikist/word.tagging/README.md

   *word2 cat2*
   *…*
   *eof*
- 5   Special Categories and words.
+ 5. Special Categories and words.
 The Pair:
      *%newarticle% null*
   is used  to separate word sequences with each other.
 This means that Sequence classifiers (such as CRF and LSTM) as well as the Feature Builder will stop looking before and after they encounter that pair.
 SO AVOID USING null AS A CATEGORY and %newarticle% as a word/token.

+ 6. For the tokenizer, the only input is the path to the file with the song lyrics(has to be set either in the SongTokenizer.main or when invoking the SongHelper.readSongFile, which stores the file content into a String).

 ## Evaluation & Metatagging
    After a classifier provides a classified wordset, it can be evaluated against the original.
 This happens through the evaluation class.
 Also a metatagger with programmed rules is provided.
 See the code and the Javadoc for more information, since those 2 classes are depended on what you plan to do and you should change/reimplement them if needed.